-3.1 What are the roles and responsibilities of the HyDeploy project partners?
+2.1 What are the roles and responsibilities of the HyDeploy project partners?

-The HyDeploy programme is being delivered by the HyDeploy consortium, which has technical expertise and practical experience.
+HyDeploy is being delivered by the HyDeploy consortium, which has technical expertise and practical experience.
 The partners are:-

 Cadent Gas (formerly National Grid Gas Distribution) is leading HyDeploy.
 It owns and operates four of the eight gas distribution networks in the UK, including the West Midlands.